spaceavalancher/spaceavalancher.github.io/_pages/about.md

 <br />

 ### About me ###
-My research focuses on understanding the evolution of surface and near-surface environments on Earth and other planetary bodies, including lakes on Titan, landslides on Mars and icy satellites, and aeolian transport on Mars, Venus, and Titan.
-Other planets allow us to test our understanding of geological and climate processes under a wide range of conditions.
-By combining observations from planetary exploration missions with image processing and numerical modeling, I investigate what controls the evolution of continental surfaces, including their planetary counterparts, and more specifically mass wasting (landslides, avalanches, debris flows), aeolian processes, and hydrology.
+My research focuses on surface and near-surface processes such as landslides, avalanches, debris flows, dunes, rivers, lakes, and sediment transport.
+I use planetary bodies as natural laboratories: Mars, Titan, Venus, the Moon, and icy satellites allow us to test how gravity, atmosphere, climate, volatiles, and surface materials control landscape dynamics beyond the conditions found on Earth.

+To address these questions, I combine planetary mission data, remote sensing, image processing, numerical modeling, geophysics, and machine learning.
+My work sits at the crossroads of geomorphology, planetary science, and natural hazards, with a particular focus on mass wasting, aeolian transport, hydrology, and hydro-gravitational risks.

 A geomorphologist by objects of study, a geophysicist by methods, and a planetary scientist by perspective, I define myself as a space hacker, an astro-geologist, a landscape analyst, and a space avalancher.

+I am an appointed member of the EuroSAR Science Team for <a href="https://www.esa.int/Science_Exploration/Space_Science/Envision">ESA’s EnVision mission</a> to Venus, contributing to the preparation of radar-based investigations of planetary surfaces and their geological evolution.

-I am part of the <a href="https://coop.planetary-research.org/board-of-directors/">board of directors</a> of <a href="https://coop.planetary-research.org/">Planetary Research Cooperative</a>, which supports the dissemination of scientific research in planetary science, in particular community-led diamond open access journal <a href="https://planetary-research.org/">Planetary Research</a>.
+I also serve on the <a href="https://coop.planetary-research.org/board-of-directors/">board of directors</a> of the <a href="https://coop.planetary-research.org/">Planetary Research Cooperative</a>, which supports open and community-led publishing in planetary science, including the diamond open-access journal  <a href="https://planetary-research.org/">Planetary Research</a>.

-I am also the Principal Investigator of the <a href="https://phygrav.ipgp.fr/">PHYGRAV Platform</a>, which develops models, surrogate tools, and decision-ready products for hydro-gravitational hazards (landslides, avalanches, tsunamis, and hydro-sedimentary events).
+I am the Principal Investigator of the <a href="https://phygrav.ipgp.fr/">PHYGRAV Platform</a>, which develops physics-based models, surrogate tools, and decision-ready products for landslides, avalanches, tsunamis, and hydro-sedimentary hazards.

-Alongside my scientific activities, I have also been in charge of the <a href="https://master-rn2m.ipgp.fr" target="_blank">Natural Hazard master program</a> at IPGP/Université Paris Cité since 2023.
+Since 2023, I have also been in charge of the <a href="https://master-rn2m.ipgp.fr" target="_blank">Natural Hazards Master’s program</a> at IPGP / Université Paris Cité.